Migz19/EGFwd_LoadingStatus/README.md

 # Egfwd Loading Status Task

 This project is a simple loading status task developed as part of the EGFWD Scholarship Program in collaboration with Udacity.
-It serves as a practice exercise to demonstrate the implementation of MotionLayout, simple notifications, and the Download Manager in an Android application.
+It serves as a practice exercise to demonstrate the implementation of MotionLayout, simple notifications, Canvas and Download Manager in an Android application.

 ## Features

 - Displays a loading animation using MotionLayout
+- Draw progress with animation using Canvas
 - Shows notifications for download progress and completion
 - Utilizes the Download Manager for downloading files